someengineering/resoto.com/docs/concepts/search/nesting.md

 Resources reference the region node, while the region node references the account node.
 In order to retrieve the account, the graph has to be traversed inbound from the resource node until the account node is found.
 While this is possible, it might be more convenient to get the account information as part of the node!

 In this example, we query nodes of kind `volume`.
-For every element that is returned, a subquery is executed, which will traverse the graph inbound until it finds a node of kind `account`.
+For every element that is returned, a nested search is executed, which will traverse the graph inbound until it finds a node of kind `account`.

 ```bash
 > query is(volume) { account: <-[0:]- is(account) } limit 1 | dump